GunnarWelcome

 The ultimate goal of all the research conducted in my lab is to help patients with neurological diseases.
 This first requires a fundamental understanding of brain function.
 We then aim to propose new frameworks for brain dysfunction, diagnosis techniques, rehabilitation tools and/or behavioral strategies that improve the patients’ quality of life.

-We are part of the Department of Biomedical and Molecular Sciences (Faculty of Health Science) and the Faculty of Arts & Science and hosted within the Centre for Neuroscience Studies at Queen's University.
+We are part of the Department of Biomedical and Molecular Sciences (Faculty of Health Science) and the Faculty of Arts & Science and hosted within the Centre for Neuroscience Studies and the Ingenuity Labs Research Institute at Queen's University.
 I am cross-appointed to the School of Computing, the Department of Psychology as well as to the Department of Mathematics and Statistics.

 For any questions or inquiries please don't hesitate to contact me.